karl368/VsQuickTest/VsQuickTest/readme.txt

 ﻿12 Nov 2014

-This visual studio project is created for quick test. please all exercise code here.
+This visual studio project is created for quick test. place all exercise code here.

 *END